Calculation - Advanced

 Answer

 There are at least three reasons for this: 1) junctions/flanking and structural losses must be modelled correctly, see next question.
 2) The data for concrete elements were calculated for ordinary sized rooms.
 In large rooms (>200 m3), modal coupling may decrease R at low frequency somewhat.
-Look at the German data for concrete, these indicate what may happen although these data may appear somewhat exaggerated for many practical situations.
+Look at the German data for concrete, as these indicate what may happen although these data may appear somewhat exaggerated for many practical situations.
 3) Air leakage reduce R at medium and high frequency, this must be prevented at ALL junctions.
-Prescribe silicone sealing compound to be filled between all dry elements.
+Prescribe PU or Silicone sealing compound to be filled between all dry elements.
 Concrete fillers must be specially adapted to make up a tight air sealant.

 Light-weight concrete walls, are there any particular pre-cautions to take ?